 In addition you have to solve flips both correctly and fast.
 The first 5 flips must be solved in less than 2 minutes.

 The validation status of a participant is not forever.
 It expires when the next epoch starts.
 Participants should prolong their validation status for every new epoch.
-A validated person may miss two validation sessions in a row without losing her digital person.
+A validated person may miss two validation sessions in a row without losing her cryptoidentity.
 But then this person cannot mine coins during the epochs when validations have been missed.

 There are different statuses of participants in Idena: